In the United Church of Christ we have two sacraments: Baptism and Holy Communion.

 The first word is always, “Whoever you are and wherever you are on life’s journey, you are very welcome here.”
 Whatever mix of sinner or saint, believer or doubter you are on any given day, you are welcome to join us.
 In every service we sing and we pray, scripture is read, and the Word proclaimed.

-On Sunday morning we gather at 8 a.m. and 10 a.m. for worship at Mystic Congregational Church in the sanctuary.
-In the summer months we gather for one service at 9:00 a.m.
 All are welcome in worship: the quiet, the prayerful, the fussy, and the wiggly.
-We all begin worship together in the sanctuary and in the 10:00 a.m. service the children go to Sunday School with their teachers following the Call to Worship.
+We all begin worship together in the sanctuary and in the 9:30 a.m. service the children then go to Sunday School with their teachers following the Call to Worship.
 Children age 4 and under are welcome to go to our staffed Nursery at any time.
-Following the 10 a.m. service we gather in the Parish Hall for coffee and conversation.
+Following the 9:30 a.m. service we gather in the Parish Hall for coffee and conversation.

 We celebrate Communion on the First Sunday of every month.
 All are welcome at God’s table.
 Sometimes we join in the holy meal in our pews as we receive individual pieces of bread, that we eat together as a reminder of our unity and our connection as the whole body of Christ, and individual cups that we drink, a reminder of our individual relationship with God.
 On other occasions we share in a common loaf and common cup known as intinction.
 In each of these methods of distribution, we remember that Holy Communion is the sign and seal of eating and drinking with our risen Lord.